jakoberpf/athena-bootstrap/README.md

 # athena-bootstrap

-This porject is the first stage of the athena kubernetes cluster.
+This project is the first stage of the athena kubernetes cluster.

 - ***athena-bootstrap***
 - athena-installer